robingavin/BootyCal/README.md

 // Would display calendar for December month with day 24 linked to #hohoho echo BootyCal::make()->link(24, 12, 2012, '#hohoho')->render();

-// Would display calendars for October and December linking Halloween and Christmas echo BootyCal::make()
+// Would display calendars for October, November and December linking Halloween and Christmas echo BootyCal::make()
 		->link(24, 12, 2012, '#hohoho')
 		->link(31, 10, 2012, '#trickortreat')
 		->render();

-// Would only show december not displaying the second link echo BootyCal::make()
+// Would only show December not displaying the second link being out of range echo BootyCal::make()
 		->month(12, 2012)
 		->link(24, 12, 2012, '#hohoho')